Launching Price Feeds with Phala¶

 Deploy¶

-To deploy your aggregator contract for the specified asset/base pair to your EVM appchain, use the following command:
+To deploy your aggregator contract for the specified asset/base pair to your EVM network, use the following command:

 yarn deploy